ShMike6491/NotesApplication/README.md

 NotesApplication
 =====================

 Notes is a simple application to show and store basic notes.
 This is a single activity type application.
-No specific architecture or patterns were applied in making this project.
+No specific architecture or patterns were applied in making of this project.
+The purpuse of studies was to gain a good understanding of fragment's lifecycles, transitions and other platforms elements.

 ---------------------
 <img align="left" src="https://drive.google.com/uc?export=view&id=11ALAfvsDPR6ZcQlZM1VvBuCnTbjk-ycr" alt="alt text" width="200" height="400">